dvtol/cucumber-training/README.md

 Explain what these tests test and why

 ```
-- Making use of PageObjects and StepDefs sepetely to keep clean OO programming.
+- Making use of PageObjects and StepDefs separately to keep clean OO programming.
 - Making use of annotated tags, including ignore tag for tests we don't want to be executed.
 - Making use of spring (beans) to run this framework with different profiles.
 ```